 These commitments and Incap's ethical principles and practices are set out in its Code of Conduct.
 The Code ensures fair and equal treatment of everyone and guides personnel to behave correctly and take ethical principles into account in decision-making.
 The Code of Conduct is aimed at the elimination of discrimination, including harassment, promoting equal opportunities and other ways to advance diversity and inclusion.
 The Code of Conduct covers the following grounds for discrimination: racial and ethnic origin, colour, sex, sexual orientation, gender identity, disability, age, religion, political opinion, national extraction or social origin, or other forms of discrimination covered by European Union regulation and national laws.
 The Code of Conduct addresses also trafficking in human beings, forced labour, compulsory labour and child labour.
 Code of Conduct is part of the induction training for all new employees, and it is also highlighted in ongoing communications.
 In addition, some Incap's subsidiaries are annually conducting trainings on preventing discrimination in the workplace.
 In case the discrimination is detected, based on Incap's Code of Conduct, Incap units are responsible addressing them properly.
 For that, units have internal policies and processes in place.

-Incap systematically collects stakeholder feedback and utilises it to develop its operations accordingly.
-In order to assess employee satisfaction and their well-being at work, Incap conducts regularly group-wide employee satisfaction surveys.
-Additionally, Incap engages with its employees at Staff and Staff Council meetings and H&S committees.
-Other channels of communication include e-mails and newsletters, information whiteboards and screens as well as various social media channels.
+Incap US are covered by the Occupational Safety and Health Administration's (OSHA) regulation, which Incap systematically collects stakeholder feedback includes, for instance locally developed health and and utilises it to develop its operations accordingly.
+In safety training.
+Incap US is planning to implement order to assess employee satisfaction and their wellthe ISO 45001 management system as well.
+While being at work, Incap conducts regularly group-wide implementing ISO 45001 management system, employee satisfaction surveys.
+Additionally, Incap Incap's subsidiaries have conducted risk assessment engages with its employees at Staff and Staff Council to evaluate various safety factors in the working meetings and H&S committees.
+Other channels of environment and developed actions to mitigate the communication include e-mails and newsletters, workplace accident risk.
+Implementation of ISO 45001 information whiteboards and screens as well as management system is supported additionally by various social media channels. local operations' manuals, Incap Management Policy and the work rules established in Incap's factories.
+Employees in all Incap's countries of operation, except Additional guidelines on how to prevent and address in the United States and headquarters in Finland, are the workplace accidents are obligatory to Incap's covered by ISO 45001 certified Occupational Health subsidiaries based on the local regulations where and Safety Management Systems.
+Employees at